 You can expect to spend around $25 to $40 on formula per week, which equates to $110 to $170 or more per month.

-Given this is a lot of money, let’s take a look at how you can avoid unnecessary wastage and save some money on baby formula.
+Given this is a lot of money, let’s take a look at how you can avoid unnecessary wastage and save some money.

 5 Tips On How To Avoid Wasting Formula

 If you have bottles of formula that are unopened and you still have the receipt, then you should be able to return them and get a refund.

 There are also some useful tips you can follow to avoid wasting formula, including: